mgierlasinski/MagicGradients/README.md

 ## Magic Playground

-### Gallery
+### Code SAMPLES and Gallery

-You can preview some of the gradients from [Gradient Magic](https://www.gradientmagic.com/) in Playground app.
+You can find code samples in preview of the gradients [Gradient Magic](https://www.gradientmagic.com/) in Playground app sample project.
 To use the examples from the gallery, you need just copy Gradient CSS and paste into your project.

 (Video on YouTube ⬇️)